toficzak/notes/java/concurrency.md

 `state-dependent operation` - there is state precondition to execute operation.
 Connected with waiting for conditions to become true.
 Standard built-in mechanism for this is `wait` and `notify`, but they are bound to intristic locking and are difficult.
 Easier to use `BlockingQueue`, `Semaphore` or other `synchronizers`.

+There are many types of confinement:
+ - to class instance (private class member)
+ - lexical scope (local variable)
+ - thread (object pass from method to method within thread, but not supposed to be shared)

+Basic collection classes are not thread-safe, but Collections.synchronizedList() and other do.
+They use decorator pattern to wrap the collection with a synchronized wrapper object, it implements all methods of an interface as a synchronized method that forwards calls to thew underlying implementation.
+So underlying collection in confined to the wrapper.

+## Java monitor pattern

+java monitor pattern - object following it encapsulates all its mutable state and guards it with object's own intristic lock.